januff/easy-easier-easiest-lambdas/amplify-with-create-react-app/README.md

   </thead>
   <tbody>
     <tr><td>
-      Use event instead of event.queryStringParameters to read from local event.json file?
+      Use the event object from your local event.json to mock event.queryStringParameters
   </tbody>
 </table>